About Medpace, Inc.

 Medpace is fully committed to complying with all applicable laws, including the UK Modern Slavery Act

 - All reports of actual or suspected violations of the Code or the FCPA and the UK Anti-Bribery Act must be made to the Corporate Compliance Officer or the Chair of the Audit Committee of the Board of Directors immediately upon discovery.

 - The Corporate Compliance Officer or the representative of the Audit Committee may be notified in person, via US mail, telephone or email.

-- From outside the US: From inside Medpace international offices, dial extension 12898; or to make a toll free call from outside Medpace offices, go to the company’s Sharepoint site using the link below, call the phone number listed next to your country name, then enter extension 12898 when the directory prompts you for an extension number.
+- From outside the US: From inside Medpace international offices, dial extension 12898; or to make a toll free call from outside Medpace offices, using the link below, call the phone number listed next to your country name, then enter extension 12898 when the directory prompts you for an extension number.